Julian Assange Fast Facts

 Mother: Christine (Hawkins) Assange

-Other Facts: When he was a year old, his mother married Brett Assange, who adopted Julian.
+When he was a year old, his mother married Brett Assange, who adopted him.

 Guest-starred as himself on the 500th episode of The Simpsons, in 2012.
-He recorded his lines over the phone from the Ecuadorian embassy in London, where he has been granted asylum.
+He recorded his lines over the phone from the Ecuadorian Embassy in London, where he has been granted asylum.

 2007 - WikiLeaks posts the procedures manual for Camp Delta, the US detention center in Guantanamo Bay.